euangordon/AisHubToComsosDBFunction/README.md

 ![AIS Ships](https://github.com/euangordon/AisHubToComsosDBFunction/blob/master/AIS_Ships.JPG)

 ### Prerequisites:
 1. An account with [AisHub](http://www.aishub.net/) to receive data from their API.
-You will need to contribute data to them, see the [RPIAIS](http://www.aishub.net/rpiais) seciotn for how to do this with a Raspberry Pi.
+You will need to contribute data to them, see the [RPIAIS](http://www.aishub.net/rpiais) section for how to do this with a Raspberry Pi.
 2. CosmosDB setup, with a new Container with the Partition ID set to /MMSI
 3. Download source and enter your API Keys